AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Commands for starting a new game, saving and exiting the current game, configuring convenience settings and toggling AI control of the party are listed in the main menu, brought up by the Esc key.
-Of the convenience settings, the `suspect terrain` choice is of particular interest, because it determines not only screen display of the level map, but also whether suspect tiles are considered for mouse go-to, auto-explore and for the `C-?` command that marks the nearest unexplored position.
-Game difficulty level, from the game setup menu, determines how hard the survival in the game is.
+Game difficulty level, from the new game setup menu, determines how hard the survival in the game is.
 Each of the several named optional challenges make the game additionally much harder, but usually simpler, as well.
+Of the convenience settings, the `suspect terrain` choice is of particular interest, because it determines not only screen display of the floor map, but also whether suspect tiles are considered for mouse go-to, auto-explore and for the `C-?` command that marks the nearest unexplored position.

-The game scenarios, as ordered by their number, lead the player along an optional story arc.
+Game scenarios, as ordered by their number, lead the player along an optional story arc.
 The first two adventures double as tutorials that offer rudimentary preparation for the main game, the long crawl.
 They gradually introduce exploration, stealth and melee combat,